nguyenti/minesweeper_android/README.md

-minesweeper_android
+Minesweeper Android
 ===================

 Android application to learn about using a canvas as well as creating your own view.
+Created for Mobile development course.

 Implemented: display of mines, numbers, and flags; detect loss